Master of Library and Information Science

 All students are encouraged to complete a two- or three-hour practicum as part of the degree.
 The practicum is real-world experience in libraries and information agencies.
 Sometimes the practicum is an experience in another part of a library (public services versus technical services), in another kind of library (special versus academic) or in a different institution entirely (e.g. museums).
 Students are invited to tailor their practicum experience to their own needs and circumstances, including geography and specific areas you want to explore.

 For more information, please see our Practicum page.

 Prior to graduation, all students must complete a graduate examination which requires them to demonstrate mastery of the LIS Student Learning Outcomes.
 Students admitted prior to Fall 2016 may choose either the Comprehensive Exam or the ePortfolio.
 The ePortfolio will be the mandatory final product for all students admitted in Fall 2016 and later.

 The ePortfolio is an accumulation of assignments and reflections that demonstrate mastery of the LIS Student Learning Outcomes.
-You will need to include two specific class assignments for each of the LIS Student Learning Outcomes.
+You will need to include three assignments that address each of the LIS Student Learning Outcomes.
 Your performance and reflections will demonstrate that you are ready to enter into a professional career.